alkun-org/open-bayan/README.md

 # open-bayan
-Bayan Open Protocol for Islamic Project
+Open Bayan is an Open protocol for Islamic Project.

+*Al-Kun architecture is almost entirely based on this protocol.*